Firefox automatically updates itself by default, but you can always do a manual update. Learn how to update Firefox on Windows, Mac, or Linux.

 This article describes how to download and install Firefox on Windows.

-This article will show you how to install Firefox on Linux.
+This article describes how to download and install Firefox on Linux.

 Firefox stores your personal information and settings in a profile folder.
 Learn to work with different profiles on Firefox.